The Proposal Info tab contains primary customer and job details.

 - Bulk Qty – placing a percentage here will increase all Bulk parts by the modifier.
 A bulk part is set up on the item itself by checking the Bulk checkbox.
 Typically bulk products are things like wire, conduit, or flex tubing.

 Example: You have calculated that the average wire run is 100 feet.
-You have set up a number of pre-wire package items that include 100 feet of wire, a box, plate, plus a number of inserts.
-But you are working on a quote for a very large home where the wire runs need to be 175 feet each.
+You have set up some pre-wire package items that include 100 feet of wire, a box, a plate, plus several inserts.
+But you are working on a quote for a huge home where the wire runs need to be 175 feet each.
 Rather than going through every line item in the designer and manually changing the wire lengths from 100 to 175, you could enter a Bulk Qty modifier of 75%.
 And because all of your wire and conduit have been marked as Bulk, iPoint will adjust the lengths of the wire and conduit in each of your drops to 175 feet.

 - Phases – placing a percentage here will increase the labor time on labor phases by the percentage entered.